gvwilson/mossball/CONTRIBUTING.md

     - If you want to run a specific test file, run `pytest tests/testfiles/{test file name}`
     - If you want to run a specific test case under the specific file, run `pytest tests/testfiles/{test file name}::{test function name}`

+## Styling
+### Information on CSS Files
+#### Widget-Specific CSS Files
+Each widget has its own CSS file, which defines styles specific to that widget’s layout and behavior.
+These files are stored in the corresponding plugin folders, named after the person who created them.
+Each widget python class includes its CSS file by adding it to the `_css` attribute, making sure that the styles are applied when the widget is loaded.
+#### Global CSS File
+In addition to the widget-specific CSS, we have a shared global CSS file.
+This file provides common styles used by all widgets, such as the default button styles, title and instruction text styles, tooltip styles, and other design elements.
+It also defines CSS variables that are used for all the colours and these variables allow for a consistent look across all widgets and makes it easy to change the overall theme by simply overriding the values.
+#### Custom Styling
+Institutions can apply custom styling by providing an additional CSS file through a parameter in each widget’s constructor.
+When a custom CSS file is specified, it is loaded and applied after both the global and widget-specific CSS files.
+This ensures that any variables or styles defined in the custom CSS override the existing ones, allowing for theme customization.
+Currently, two predefined custom CSS files are available in the `frontend` folder: `custom_theme_brown_beige` and `custom_theme_orange_yellow`.
+These files include detailed comments explaining the purpose of each variable and providing instructions on how to modify them.
+Users can reference these examples to create their own themes by adjusting colours according to their institution's requirements.
+If adding a new custom theme, we recommended to follow the existing structure to ensure consistency and maintainability.

+### Suggestions on Styling
+- Avoid Deeply Nested Selectors: When writing CSS for new widgets, keep your selectors as flat as possible. plan the CSS so that the global styles can easily override them if needed.
+If styles are nested too deeply, it can be harder for the global CSS (and custom CSS overrides) to apply changes.
+- Embedded SVGs: If you embed SVGs directly into your CSS (as data URIs), the colours in those SVGs are hard-coded.
+Changing the colour later is not as simple as changing a variable value.
+You may need to replace the data URI or use an alternative approach if you expect frequent theme changes.
+Consider using inline SVG with `currentColor` or another alternative method so that the colour can be controlled with CSS if possible.
+- File Paths: When providing a custom CSS file, make sure the path is correct relative to where the widget is being used.
+The global CSS file is currenly located in the design-system folder at `mossball/design-system/global.css`.
+For the widget-specific CSS files, they are stored with the widget’s code.